ros2/ros2_documentation/source/Tutorials/Composition.rst

 Now the shell should show repeated output for each sent and received message.
-Note: dlopen-composed components will not be reflected in the ``ros2`` command line tool output.
+Note: dlopen-composed components will not be reflected in the ``ros2 component list`` command line tool output.

 Composition using launch actions